-Alphabetic knowledge is just one of the skills integrated into the Language and Literacy skills and goals within Experience Curriculum.
+Alphabetic knowledge is just one of the skills integrated into the Language and Literacy skills and goals within the Experience Curriculum.

 Learn more